JupiterOne-Archives/docs-old/docs/integrations/tenable-io/index.md

 # Integration with JupiterOne

-## Tenable Cloud + JupiterOne Integration Benefits
+## Tenable.io + JupiterOne Integration Benefits

-- Visualize Tenable Cloud users, scans, findings, reports, vulnerabilities, and container findings in the JupiterOne graph.
+- Visualize Tenable.io users, scans, findings, reports, vulnerabilities, and container findings in the JupiterOne graph.
-- Map Tenable Cloud users to employees in your JupiterOne account.
+- Map Tenable.io users to employees in your JupiterOne account.
 - Monitor Tenable vulnerabilities and findings within the alerts app.
-- Monitor changes to Tenable Cloud users, scans, findings, reports, vulnerabilities, and container findings using JupiterOne alerts.
+- Monitor changes to Tenable.io users, scans, findings, reports, vulnerabilities, and container findings using JupiterOne alerts.

 ## How it Works

-- JupiterOne periodically fetches Tenable Cloud users, scans, findings, and vulnerabilities to update the graph.
+- JupiterOne periodically fetches Tenable.io users, scans, findings, and vulnerabilities to update the graph.
 - Write JupiterOne queries to review and monitor updates to the graph.
 - Configure alerts to reduce the noise of findings.